charlie-vf/genshin-blog-project/README.md

 ## UX

-## **User Stories**
+## **User Stories, summarised (see Project)**

 - As a Site User I can browse a paginated list of posts so that I can see all posts on the blog.
 - As a Site User I can browse individual categories so that I can find posts related to my topic of interest.
 - As a Site User I can register an account so that I can create posts and like & comment on other posts.
 - As a Site User I can edit and delete my own posts.
-- As a Site User I can click on posts so that view the full content and the comment discussion.
+- As a Site User I can click on posts so that I can view the full content and the comment discussion.
 - As a Site User I can comment on posts so that I can talk to others & share my experiences with the game.
 - As a Site User I can like/unlike posts so that I can interact with other content.
+- As a Site User I can view contact information so I can get in touch with the site's owners.

 ## **Admin Stories**

 - As a Site Admin I can view posts in an editor so that I can manage the blog's content effectively.
 - As a Site Admin I can view & approve comments before they are posted so that I can moderate content on the site.
+- As a Site Admin I can manage the categories list so that I can respond to User feedback.
-- As a Site Admin, I can deploy the site to a hosting platform and document its development
+- As a Site Admin I can view and manage the list of site users

 ## **Development**